kubernetes/test-infra/metrics/README.md

 To add a new metric, create a PR that adds a new yaml config file specifying the metric name (`metric`), the bigquery query to execute (`query`), and a jq filter to filter the data for the daily and latest files (`jqfilter`).
-*Optionally*: Include a jq filter to extract influxdb timeseries measurements from the raw query results (`jqmeasurements`).

 Run `./bigquery.py --config configs/my-new-config.yaml` and verify that the output is what you expect.